Who Won The 25 Super Bowl

 The Champions of Super Bowl XXV: A Detailed Retrospective

 Super Bowl XXV, held on January 27, 1991, at Tampa Stadium in Tampa, Florida, is etched in football history as one of the most memorable and closely contested championship games ever played.
 The New York Giants emerged victorious, defeating the Buffalo Bills by a narrow margin of 20-19.
-However, the story behind this victory extends far beyond the final score, encompassing strategic brilliance, individual heroics, and a dramatic conclusion that left fans breathless.
+Still, the story behind this victory extends far beyond the final score, encompassing strategic brilliance, individual heroics, and a dramatic conclusion that left fans breathless.

 Defining Super Bowl XXV